 - 7-1 Create New Company-Create a new blank company or copy selected data from an existing open company to create a new company. - 7-2 Company Information-Enter company information into the system, such as address, license numbers, tax numbers, direct deposit information, and more. - 7-3 Company Security-Contains two sub-menu windows: - 7-3-1 Security Groups-Create security groups and set security for Save, Delete, Void, Print Checks, and more. - 7-3-2 User List-Set up a list of users in the current company.
 To save time, you can also copy user defaults. - 7-4 Rebuild Indexes-Rebuilds the database indexes for the company that is currently open. - 7-5 Update Databases-Rebuilds the database indexes for all the companies that located in the current company's drive. - 7-6 Repair Database-Opens the Support Password window.
 This is only need to repair damaged databases.
 You need to contact Customer Support for assistance.
-Database damage can be caused by a power failure or hard disk failure

-- 7-7 Scheduled Reports Manager-View and delete events recorded when scheduled reports are executed. - 7-8 Contact Manager-7-8 Contact Manager allows you to add and update 3-5 Jobs (Accounts Receivable), 3-6 Receivables Clients, and 4-4 Vendors (Accounts Payable) contact records in your Outlook contacts. - 7-9 Alerts Manager-Use 7-9 Alerts Manager to view, created, edit, and import custom alerts and program alerts that are viewable in the Dashboard and email.
+Database damage can be caused by a power failure or hard disk failure. - IMPORTANT: The maintenance task carried out in 7-6 Repair Database requires contact with Customer Support. - 7-7 Scheduled Reports Manager-View and delete events recorded when scheduled reports are executed. - 7-8 Contact Manager-7-8 Contact Manager allows you to add and update 3-5 Jobs (Accounts Receivable), 3-6 Receivables Clients, and 4-4 Vendors (Accounts Payable) contact records in your Outlook contacts. - 7-9 Alerts Manager-Use 7-9 Alerts Manager to view, created, edit, and import custom alerts and program alerts that are viewable in the Dashboard and email.